 Even if it would be possible to program in VB6, we do not recommend this, because VB6 is not capable to execute multi-threaded applications properly.
 The same occurs for OCX, so it should be clear why we do not made any attempt to develop OCX components.

 Previously this was not possible for programmers.
 For this reason, Kithara provides the respective mechanisms.
 At least, the mechanisms can ensure that the application takes priority over all other Windows applications.
-For true real-time behavior the essential code should be programmed in C++ and swapped in a DLL file, so that it can be loaded directly in the real-time context.
+For true real-time behavior the essential code should be programmed in C++ or Delphi and moved into a DLL file, so that it can be loaded directly into the real-time context.

 As long as no other real-time software or similar system-critical software is installed, (almost) nothing exists, which interrupts or delays the real-time task except:

-- Ordinary Windows activities cannot replace real-time task.
-Windows has the priority 1, whereas the RealTime tasks have the priorities from 1 to 255.
+Windows has the priority 0, whereas the RealTime tasks have priorities from 1 to 255.
 DPC has no influence.

-- To achieve the goal to improve the real-time behavior, only the Dedicated Mode, which supports the exclusive use of single CPU cores in real-time.
-Without Windows influence the maximum jitter is less than 1 us.
+- To achieve the best real-time behavior use the dedicated mode, which supports the exclusive use of single CPU cores in real-time.
+Without Windows influence the maximum jitter will be less than 1 us.

-Nevertheless, by using the Dedicated Module it is possible to keep single or multi CPU cores free by the Windows OS ( further information).
+Nevertheless, by using the Dedicated Mode it is possible to keep single or multi CPU cores free from the Windows OS ( further information).
 In this case, the Kithara real-time system is booted exclusively on the respective CPUs.
 That enables real-time on a Windows 10 x64 systems with the best real-time features.

 - 32 bit applications on a 32 bit Windows

-- Like 1 and additionally 64 bit application on a 64 bit Windows
+- 64 bit applications on a 64 bit Windows

-- Like 2 and additionally) 32 bit applications on a 64 bit Windows
+- 32 bit applications on a 64 bit Windows

 For programming hardware-dependent and time-critical 32-bit and 64-bit applications see Kithara RealTime Suite.

-Yes, with the XHCI/USB3 module it is possible to access XHCI-controller directly, which enables realtime communication with USB 3.0 devices (e. g.
+Yes, with the XHCI/USB3 module it is possible to access XHCI-controllers directly, which enables realtime communication with USB 3.0 devices (e. g.
 USB3 Vision cameras).

 Callback, Signal, and Kernel Code